 ready to pick in the fall.
 Then let the children try the different apples and tell you which color they like best.

-Explain to the children that they are going to be wrapped up like a butterfly in a cocoon.
+Explain to your child that he is going to be wrapped up like a butterfly in a cocoon.

-Then wrap a blanket tight around a child and see how long it takes him to get out of it.
-Take turns with each child.
+Then wrap a blanket tight around him and see how long it takes him to get out of it.

 Discovery Guess & Feel Bags